SkyLostTR/Cloudflare-Update-IP/README.md

 ## Features

-- Updates all DNS `A` records across all zones
+- Updates all DNS `A` records across all zones or a single zone
 - Simple `.env` based configuration
 - Colorful output via PowerShell
 - Built for Windows environments